washu-seal2/Ocean-Proc/docs/source/quickstart.rst

 Set up your dataset directory
 -----------------------------

 From this point, I'm assuming you're using some sort of UNIX-flavored shell, either on your local computer or on a remote node.
+These include Bash, zsh, csh, etc.

 First, make a directory titled ``my_bids_dataset``, like so::